1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC020/02.analysis/README.md

 ### 2.3.
 Functional Requirements Reevaluation

-- **FR020.1**: The system shall allow the Admin to add new types of operations, providing the operation name, estimated duration (for each phase), and required staff (by specializations).
+- **FR020.1**: The system shall allow the Admin to add new types of operations, providing the operation name, specialization, estimated duration for each phase, and required staff (role, specialization, quantity).

 ### 2.4.
 Non-functional Requirements Specification